ocp-hm-openbmc-opf-ami/mctpwplus/README.md

 MCTPWrapper mctpWrapper(io, config, onDeviceUpdate, nullptr);
 ```
 The structure `Event` has information like if the device is added or removed and its EID.
 The first argument of the callback will be a pointer to the MCTPWrapper object itself.

+### Steps to run unit test in docker
+* Use command ./docker_run.sh to run the docker.
+* Go to /root/local/ folder in docker.
+* Run ./unit_test.sh to run unit test.

+Note:
+* Use 'exit' command to exit the docker.